The Fog (2005) | What the Hell Did I Just Watch?

 It’s a perplexing twist that really doesn’t make any sense.
 I don’t recall any instance in which it’s mentioned that Elizabeth was adopted to perhaps justify why she was somehow a descendant but also a ghost.
 Since the character’s past indicates that she grew up in the town, dated the protagonist Nick Castle (Tom Welling), and is recognized by other people in the area, it just creates a whole bunch of questions.
 Why did the curse wait for her to leave and come back?
 How can she be both a ghost and a person who grew up in the town and is part of the bloodline that wronged the ghosts in the first place?
 If the curse was only for revenge and nothing else, why is it resolved by kissing a girl who should be cursed herself?
 Nick Castle is a descendant too, but nothing happens to him.
 Why kill all the other people in the town and not him just because the head ghost got to be reunited with his lost love that we didn’t realize was lost?

-Had it just kept things simple, and reused the pirate backstory this twist and these questions wouldn’t happen.
+Had it just kept things simple, and reused the pirate backstory this twist and these questions wouldn’t have happened.
 We know pirates killed people mercilessly, especially when seeking treasure.
 So the fact that they killed innocent people in addition to the descendants doesn’t spark any questions.
 There also wouldn’t be a ghost girl who’s also a member of the elite families of the town to complicate things.
 I’m not sure what they were thinking with this change as it certainly made me extremely confused by the end.
 However, it’s not the only reason the remake of The Fog is bad.

 Why is it so Reviled?